-Even though we are spending more time inside lately, it is still vital to protect our animal family members from outdoor dangers.
-Here are some safety tips to keep in mind this summer.
+As we begin to return to more normal summer activities, it is vital to protect our animal family members from outdoor dangers.
+Here are some safety tips to keep in mind during the hot summer months.

 Know When The Car Is Too Hot